lmapii/run-clang-format/readme.md

     └── <...>
 ```

-In the configuration file `format.json`, the paths to the two files would need to be specified as following:
+In the configuration file `format.json`, the paths to the two files would need to be specified as follows:

 ```json
 {